mr-ageless/MoO3-diy-mod/MoO3readme.txt

 If you believe you have found any such error or defect in the Software during the warranty period, call Infogrames Interactive Technical Support at 425-951-7108 between the hours of 8:00 a.m. and 6:00 p.m.
 Monday through Friday (Pacific Time), holidays excluded, and provide your Product number.
 If a return is determined as necessary, a Return Merchandise Authorization Number (RMA#) will be issued to you.
 Send your original CD-ROM disc, game cartridge or disc, or, if applicable, the executable files that you downloaded, along with the RMA#, a dated proof of purchase, your full name, address and phone number, to Infogrames Interactive, Inc., Attn: TS/CS Dept., 13110 NE 177th Place, Suite # B101, Box 180, Woodinville, WA 98072-9965.

-If you have a problem resulting from a manufacturing defect in the Software, Infogrames Interactive’s and its licensors' entire liability and Your exclusive remedy for breach of this limited warranty shall be the replacement of the Software, within a reasonable period of time and without charge, with a corrected version of the Software.
+If you have a problem resulting from a manufacturing defect in the Software, Infogrames InteractiveÂ’s and its licensors' entire liability and Your exclusive remedy for breach of this limited warranty shall be the replacement of the Software, within a reasonable period of time and without charge, with a corrected version of the Software.
 Some jurisdictions do not allow the exclusion or limitation of relief, incidental or consequential damages, so the above limitation or exclusion may not apply to You.

 LIMITATION OF LIABILITY